rollingcomma/aws-lamp/docs/Ubuntu Instance on AWS/Ubuntu Instance on AWS.md

 ---

-Follow this section to launch an Ubuntu instance on AWS EC2 🙌
+Follow this section to launch and connect to an Ubuntu instance on AWS EC2 🙌

 ## Introduction
 First let's clarify what these abbreviations mean: